Rundle Mall: Regent Theatre

 The Regent Theatre, located at 101–107 Rundle Street/Mall, was designed by Cedric Ballantyne of Melbourne, in partnership with Adelaide architects English and Soward, a practice which at that time included Herbert Montefiore Jackman (1897–1968).
 It was built by J. Reid Tyler, under the personal supervision of cinema filmmaker and entrepreneur F. W. Thring by Hoyts, and opened on 29 June 1928.
 It was one of the most ornate cinemas and glamorous picture theatres of its time, and originally seated 2,229 people.
 Its ceiling was highly ornate, featuring hidden recessed lighting, and it had a 14 ft wide staircase opposite the entrance that led up to the balcony foyer.
 Its stage was fully equipped to accommodate live performances.
 Its decorations included Moroccan style details, period Louis XV furniture, and Arabesque filigree on the walls, some of which still remains.
 There were also tapestries, paintings, statues, and murals.
 It resembled the Regent Theatre in Sydney.

 Along with the Wondergraph in Hindley Street, the Regent became the first in Adelaide to feature talkies.
 In 1967 it was reduced in size to cater for dwindling audiences, with the conversion including the creation of the Regent Arcade.
 When it reopened in May 1968, it seated just 894 people.
 The theatre's frontage was rebuilt on Grenfell Street.

 Regent Theatre finally closed in 2004 and was incorporated into the arcade.
+The cinema was featured in a photographic exhibition called Now Showing...
+Cinema Architecture in South Australia held at the Hawke Centre's Kerry Packer Civic Gallery in April/May 2024.

 In April 2022 the upper level of the cinema opened as a Dymocks bookstore, with its ornate ceiling intact.

-Pedestrianisation (1976)
+Pedestrianisation

-In November 1972, the then South Australian Premier, Don Dunstan, issued the closure of the western part of Rundle Street to create Rundle Mall, due to extreme congestion caused by traffic and the increasing number of pedestrians.
+In November 1972, the Premier of South Australia, Don Dunstan, issued the closure of the western part of Rundle Street to create Rundle Mall, due to extreme congestion caused by traffic and the increasing number of pedestrians.
+Ian Hannaford, a former footballer who played in three premierships for the Port Adelaide Magpies, was the architect responsible for the design of the mall.
 It opened on 1 September 1976.
 Other than police and other government vehicles, drivers need permission to drive on the pedestrian strip.
 The mall is a dry zone as well as a smoke-free zone.